zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Thu Aug 14 2025
+Last update on Fri Aug 15 2025

-**140 day before 2026 ⏱** days before new years
+**139 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Zbot ❤️
+🤖 This README.md is updated with horror, by Zbot ❤️
 </section>